 U of T Statement on Equity, Diversity and Excellence (2006)

-The Office of the Provost continues to offer resources to enhance the diversity of the faculty complement and address the role of unconscious bias in the academic life cycle.
+The Office of the Provost offers resources to enhance the diversity of the faculty complement and address the role of unconscious bias in the academic life cycle.
 These include:

 - targeted funding for faculty hires,